-In this theory, within a 90,000 year period, there seems to be a warming rise recorded by these two isotopes regardless of whether or not we are in a deep ice age. omment in general for natural systems.
+In this theory, within a 90,000 year period, there seems to be a warming rise recorded by these two isotopes regardless of whether or not we are in a deep ice age.
+[Howell comment only – excellent and VERY important comment in general for natural systems.
 Often we get an impression of smooth monotonic changes over time because of filtered views – for example the sunspot cycle.
 But the actual data often bears NO resemblance to this!]
 The graph shows at least twenty of these “Bond events” prior to the deep ice age ending 11,700 years B.P. (dark blue arrow) and that a steady rise in temperature hemispherically occurred rather quickly thereafter.
 It is a “whole new plateau,” so to speak, in globally averaged temperatures, as weak a proxy as Delta T measurement is.
 It must have risen, since the temperature isotope’s ratio roughly today is -34 O16-O18, and at the end of the deep ice age, it was -40 (higher, in other words, and so, colder).
 Figure 1 does indeed reflect this.
-The very last of the ice age fauna like Wooly Mammoth were on their way out.
+The very last of the ice age fauna like Woolly Mammoth were on their way out.
 Neanderthal, our human cousin and possibly chief architect of survival in the cold of the deep ice age was long gone.
 We (Cro Magnon) had by this time long learned to read the shifting climates and was the sole surviving human type.
-As human-ape animals we are hardly any longer the hot-weather type from which we evolved in the high tropical periods three million years or more ago in equatorial Africa, and back when England was like the Phillippines.
+As human-ape animals we are hardly any longer the hot-weather type from which we evolved in the high tropical periods three million years or more ago in equatorial Africa, and back when England was like the Philippines.
 It lends much accuracy to Steven M. Stanley’s aptly-titled book, “Children of the Ice Age.”

 The red arrow in Figure 1 shows the current upward trend in temperature according to these isotopes.
 The lower dip inside of this high rise (the light blue arrow) shows the end of the last cooler trend about the year 1880.
 Visually it is a small distance and indeed, in deep time, it is just a short distance.
 But near ancestors report down to us from this time how noticeably snowier and colder; windier, rainier, and wetter it was just a hundred to 130 years ago.